folkertdev/rust-rfcs/text/3720-labeled-match.md

 - is a straightforward combination of `loop` and `match`.
 In its basic form it is just syntax sugar, and should not present issues for beginners.
 The more advanced `const continue` is a fairly specific tool, that
 - does not introduce arbitrary control flow (like general `goto`) or surprising implicit control flow (like `switch` fallthrough in C and descendants).
 The mechanism fits nicely into how rust works today.
 - is not blocked on LLVM, and can be implemented entirely in rustc, providing benefits to all code generation backends.
 The implementation and maintenance effort is small, because infrastructure that is already in place for labeled loops and blocks is reused.
+- accepts more valid programs, by providing more accurate CFG information to the backend.

 The codegen characteristics provided by `const continue` are essential in real-world programs, like [`zlib-rs`](https://github.com/memorysafety/zlib-rs).
 Improvements to MIR optimizations are welcome, but unlikely to reliably give the desired codegen.
 The inability to generate efficient code actively limits the adoption of rust in domains where performance is key.
 Without a feature like this, it is effectively impossible to beat C in certain important cases.